jmoney/gatsby-personal-site/src/content/about_me.md

 title: "About Me"
 ---

 My name is Jonathan Monette.
-I am currently employed as a Principal Software Engineer at Vrbo part of Expedia Group!
+I am currently employed as a Senior Software Engineer at Data.World!